Cheyenne Kim

 Where is your hometown?
 What links you to the community?

 I’ll definitely say it’s Koreatown because I’ve been here almost all my life.
 But I did live in Japan for a year or two because of my mom.
-My mom wanted to spend some time in Japan, so I followed her there when I was pretty young.
-I remember it was really fun ‘cause you know Japan is pretty chill.
-The neighborhood and the people there were really nice compared to people in L.A.
+[She] wanted to spend some time in Japan, so I followed her there when I was pretty young.
+I remember it was really fun because Japan is pretty chill, you know.
+The neighborhood and the people there were very nice compared to people in L.A.

 I live in the heart of Koreatown — right in the middle.
 I also go to high school at New Covenant Academy in Koreatown.
-I think everything that I do is nearby, so that’s what links me to Koreatown.
+Everything that I do is nearby, so that’s what links me to Koreatown.
 Everything that I do has been so intimate.

 What are your thoughts on Koreatown?

 I think Koreatown is really nice.
-It has a nice community and if you live in Koreatown, you eventually get to know everybody in Koreatown — especially if you go to a public school.
+It has a nice community, and if you live in Koreatown, you eventually get to know everybody in Koreatown — especially if you go to a public school.
 Everybody knows each other.
-I’m scared when I’m walking down the street because I might meet somebody who I know that I haven’t talked to in a while because then it’s just really awkward.
+I’m scared when I’m walking down the street because I might meet somebody I know that I haven’t talked to in a while, and then it’s just really awkward.
 But it happens all the time because everybody knows each other.
 It’s a very tight-knit community.

 Where’s your favorite place in Koreatown?

-My favorite place in Koreatown would be Gaju Market (The California Market).
+My favorite place in Koreatown would be Gaju Market (California Market).
 There’s a bakery there called Dirigido.
-I really like bread, and I got their loaf of bread, and it’s really fluffy.
+I really like bread, and I got a loaf of their bread, and it’s so fluffy.